Fredericcelerse/DrugClassification/README.md

 # DrugClassification
 This introductory project demonstrates how to build and use ML approaches for drug classification.

-In this example, we show how to construct an AI model based on the Suport Vector Machine (SVM) architecture and enhance its accuracy and efficiency using Bayesian Optimization and probability approaches.
+In this example, we show how to construct an AI model based on the Support Vector Machine (SVM) architecture and enhance its accuracy and efficiency using Bayesian Optimization and probability approaches.

 ## Prerequisites